Phonak PartnerMic Review: Is It Worth It for Parents of Hard of Hearing Kids?

 The mic doesn't "cut out" other background sounds, but rather increases the volume of the speaker's voice.
 When we listened to it through our daughter's hearing aids, it also appears to reduce some wind noise.

-While not a full-fledged "FM System" (there are many options in that category—including the Phonak Roger line of products) it's relatively affordable (about $200 new, $99 used), portable, and easy-to-use.
+While not a full-fledged "FM System" (there are many options in that category—including the Phonak Roger line of products) it's relatively affordable ($300-400 new, around $100 used), portable, and easy-to-use.
+Compare this to the cost of a Roger ON iN, generally costing between $1,300 and $2,300.

 Setup was a breeze: we "paired" the mic to our daughter's Phonak Sky Marvel 70 SP BTE hearing aids within a few minutes guided by the microphone's instruction manual.
 Since pairing the mic a few months ago, we haven't had to redo the pairing—despite various programming updates to our daughter's hearing aids by her audiologists.